-All statements concerning the tax treatment of products and their benefits are based on our understanding of current tax law and HM Revenue and Customs' practice.
-Levels and bases of tax relief are subject to change.
-Transfers & It is possible to transfer your drawdown plan from one provider to another. withdrawals You can make ad hoc withdrawals instead of, or in addition to, taking a regular income from your fund.
-The flexibility over income levels offered by flexi-access drawdown pension can be useful for tax planning purposes.
-You can decide at any time to buy a lifetime annuity with all or part of your fund.
-Having entered flexi-access drawdown there will be no restriction on the income you are able to draw - anything from zero income to the entire fund in one go is allowable.
-All income taken is taxable as earned / pension income.
+You can make ad hoc withdrawals instead of, or in addition to, taking a regular income from your fund.
 Availability There are many drawdown providers in the market and you should ensure you consider costs, service standards and investment choice before selecting a provider.
 Long term care Your income payments will be taken into consideration should you require long term care in the future.
 If greater than the actual income being taken, an income in line with that available from an annuity based on your age at that time will be taken into account.
 Treatment after death Your beneficiaries can continue to take withdrawals from any remaining drawdown fund on your death (annuity purchase is also an option) or take the remaining fund as a lump sum.
 If you die before age 75 any income or lump sums taken by your beneficiaries will be tax free.
 If you die after age 75, any income or lump sums taken by your beneficiaries will be taxed at the recipient's marginal income tax rate(s).
 Type of charges Drawdown Pension products tend to have higher charges than Secured Pension products due to the greater amount of administration and advisory input they involve.
 Future planning issues If you decide to move abroad after retirement, you can arrange to have your pension paid to an overseas bank account if you wish to.
 If your health / circumstances change, you may change the amount of income you are drawing and or / purchase an annuity.
 Further tax-relievable pension contributions may be made before age 75.
-If you have taken some income from your flexi-access drawdown plan or withdrawn an Uncrystallised Funds Pension Lump Sum under a different arrangement you will be subject to the £4,000 money purchase annual allowance (MPAA).
-When you first flexibly access your pension, the scheme administrator has to provide a statement to you within 31 days.
-You must then notify any other schemes that you are an active member of (i.e. where contributions are being paid to a money purchase scheme or you are accruing benefits under a cash balance or hybrid scheme) within 91 days of receiving their statement, so that they're also aware that the £4,000 MPAA will apply.
+If you are taking income from capped drawdown you still have the full £40,000 annual allowance (unless subject to the tapered annual allowance rules), and you are also able to carry forward any unused allowance from the previous three years.
+Please note that if you have also used flexi-access drawdown or withdrawn an Uncrystallised Funds Pension Lump Sum under a different arrangement you will be subject to the £4,000 money purchase annual allowance (MPAA) instead.